 Just right-click any file or folder and select the appropriate option to begin the defragmentation process of the selected data right away.

 The command line version of the disk defragmenting software comes with several advanced options like excluding files from the defragmentation process.
-Users can also launch Ultra Defrag during system boot to be able to defragment the system files that are locked when Windows is running.
+Users can also launch Ultra Defrag during system boot.

 One downside of UltraDefrag is that its configuration is handled in a plain text file, and that you need to edit this file directly even if you use the graphical user interface version of the application.
 Additionally, there is no check for Solid State Drives to prevent the defragmentation of these drives.
 This means that you will have to make sure you don't select SSDs in the interface.

 As far as comparison to Microsoft's Defag application that ships with Windows is concerned, UltraDefrag offers the following advantages:

 - Can defragment selected files, folders, or folders and all the content.

 - May filter files by name, size or number of fragments.